Thanks to the popularity of sports like Powerlifting and CrossFit, Olympic barbells are widely available and reasonably priced.

 Short or ‘shorty’ barbells are barbells that are shorter in length than full Olympic barbells.
 A short barbell is typically 60-70 inches long, whereas a full size men’s Olympic bar is 87.4 inches long and a women’s bar is 79.1 inches long.

 Shorty bars are technically considered specialty bars, but they offer the same functionality as full Olympic bars in a smaller package.

 Obviously tradeoffs have to be made to achieve the shorter length, but a good short barbell can still meet the needs of many home gym lifters with limited space.

-I did a roundup review of every rackable short barbell on the market, so if you think a short barbell might meet your need, check it out!
+I have an ongoing roundup review of the best short barbells on the market, so if you think a short barbell might meet your need, check it out!